Anyone who remembers the introduction of...

 • Find people more effectively

 In the overview area, we summarise the coordination of emergency services and finding the source of fires.
-Typical examples are operations that previously required support from manned aviation in the form of helicopters or aeroplanes.
-At a cost of around €2,000 per helicopter take-off (without flight), this requirement is carefully considered, but honestly: who doesn't feel better when a colleague keeps an eye on the fringes of a wildfire from the air?
+Typical examples are Operations that previously required support from manned aviation in the form of helicopters or aeroplanes.
+At a cost of around €2,000 per helicopter take-off (without flight), the need for this is carefully considered, but honestly: who doesn't feel better when a colleague keeps an eye on the foothills of a wildfire from the air?
 In times of prolonged drought, the dangers increase.
 Drones can help here - at low cost and at any time

 In passing, it is worth mentioning rubberneckers and wilful interference with emergency services.
 Aerial photography can document both problems and thus contribute to combating them